matthewgrossman/website/docs/index.md

 While at Lyft, I also worked on our observability team (tracing, logging, metrics, dashboards) and a product team called [Express Drive](https://www.lyft.com/expressdrive).

-I've also had internships at Facebook (iOS), Google (Unified Notifications), and Etsy (Promoted Listings).
+I've had internships at Facebook (iOS), Google (Unified Notifications), and Etsy (Promoted Listings).

 You can view my full resume at [mrgrossman.com/resume](/resume)